All previous By-Laws rescinded

 b.)
 Use razor or barbed wire

 c.)
 Use their allotment for residential purposes

 d.)
 Use weedkiller or herbicides on any path

 e.)
 Hold firework displays on site

-6.6 Any dogs brought to site must be kept on a lead.
+6.6 Any dogs brought to site must be kept on a lead on entering and leaving the site and under control on your plot.
 Tenants will be responsible for any damage to allotments or to produce caused by their dog.
 All dog excrement must be bagged up and taken away from site by the dog owner.

 7 Waste Material and Pollutants